 - Costs will likely rise as the student population at 112,000 is expected to increase by more than 6,700 within the decade.

-- And BCPS’ pilots under Blueprint 2.0 are already creating financial woes: more than $4 million has gone out the door on the dysfunctional computer-based ScholarChip ID program alone–mostly for equipment bought, and sitting idle or underused.
+- And BCPS’ pilots under Blueprint 2.0 are already creating financial woes: more than $4 million has gone out the door on the dysfunctional computer-based ScholarChip lanyard ID program alone–mostly for equipment bought, and sitting idle, underused, or returned.
 And this in a school district with many dire needs, and nearly half of its students living at the poverty level.

 See these links on When School Dollars Go to Waste, and a similar tech equipment debacle, including maintenance fees on unused equipment and software in Fort Worth, Tx.
 “Meanwhile, audits regularly find wasted funds at the district level, including one last summer that identified more than $2.7 million in misspent technology funding for schools in Fort Worth, Texas,” notes The Atlantic.

 Overall, what exactly has been spent on digital-related curricula, services, hardware, personnel, training, and infrastructure from anywhere in the public school budget—or is slated to be spent?
 At the current rate, STAT and related costs could approach $1 billion by the first dozen years, sources say.
 More BCPS transparency would be helpful, yet an external or state legislative audit might be the only way to know for sure.

 The overall FY 18 superintendent’s budget goes before the board, County Executive Kevin Kamenetz, and the County Council for consideration.
 As people review this 328-page document (nearly $2 billion including the capital budget), here are a few areas to explore:

 How Much is that ‘Tech Book’ in the Window?